jcrudy/drlnd_p1/README.md

     source activate drlnd_p1

-Next, you can run the project's limited unit test by running:
+Next, you can run the project's limited unit tests by running:

     nosetests